Compulsory Secondary School

 General

-The Compulsory Secondary School has been the regulatory form of education since 1 September 2012.
-Since the 2018/2019 school year, all former Lower Secondary Schools have become Compulsory Secondary Schools.
-By creating a broad, legally-assured foundation, it has been possible to create a single type of school for all children aged between 10 and 14 years, after completing four years in the Primary School.
+The Compulsory Secondary School is a single type of school for all children aged between 10 and 14 years, after completing four years in the Primary School.

 The curriculum in the Compulsory Secondary School